Review was updated on 11th June, 2019

 Awards and recognition

-Telstra was named Australia’s No.1 NBN provider for streaming Netflix in 2019, while their NBN broadband plans were recognised in 2018 as being among the best by Whistle Out.
+Telstra was named Australia’s No.1 NBN provider for streaming Netflix in 2019 by Netflix itself, while their NBN broadband plans were recognised in 2018 as being among the best by Whistle Out.
 Telstra – as Australia’s most experienced and biggest provider – has loads more awards in their cabinet, and they’re probably best recognised in broadband for their bundling.
-Although this sometimes is more expensive – if you go all in on Telstra you’ll find it to be affordable, convenient and hard to be bored.
-Therefore, Telstra is best for families and large households.
+Although this can sometimes be more expensive, if you go all in on Telstra you’ll find it to be affordable, convenient and hard to beat for all-roundvalue.
+Therefore, Telstra is great for families and large households.

 As the biggest and most experienced telco in Australia, Telstra has a deserved reputation for top-quality connections and excellent bundles.
-Telstra has made several changes in recent years and while they tend to be a tad expensive, there’s no matching their reach.
+Telstra has made several changes in recent years and while they used to be a tad expensive, that’s no longer the case.
+They get an 89 percent rating according to our score.
 If you want guaranteed top-quality broadband plus loads of extras, Telstra is the provider for you.